March Madness kicks off with First Four games and teams looking to do some bracket busting

 “Anybody has a chance.
 Anything can happen, no matter what’s going on,” said Donald Copeland, the coach of an injury-depleted Wagner team that opens this year’s First Four against Howard on Tuesday night.
 “Now our path is probably different, but it gives you motivation to want to hopefully achieve something like that.”

-The winner of that game will advance as the No. 16 seed to face top-seeded North Carolina on Thursday in the West Region.
+The winner of that game will advance as the No. 16 seed in the West Region to face top-seeded North Carolina on Thursday.

 In an unusual twist, the First Four brings together both Colorado and Colorado State.
 Both finished 24-10.

-Six Pac-12 teams went into the tournament ahead of Colorado, despite the Buffs being the runner-up in the conference tournament.
-They play Boise State (22-10, 13-5 Mountain West) in the late game on Wednesday, with the winner moving on as the 10th seed to face seventh-seeded Florida in a South regional.
+Colorado was the runner-up in the Pac-12 Tournament and will play Boise State (22-10) from the Mountain West Conference in the late game Wednesday, with the winner moving on as the 10th seed in the South Region to face seventh-seeded Florida.

-Colorado State draws Virginia (23-10, 13-7 ACC) in the late game on Tuesday for the right to move on as the 10th seed in the Midwest to play No. 7 seed Texas.
-Virginia has made 10 NCAA appearances in the last 12 seasons under coach Tony Bennett and won the national title in 2019.
+Colorado State, also from the Mountain West, draws ACC regular Virginia (23-10) in the late game Tuesday for the right to move on as the 10th seed in the Midwest and play No. 7 seed Texas.
+Virginia has made 10 NCAA Tournament appearances in the last 12 seasons under coach Tony Bennett and won the national title in 2019.

 “It’s a great opportunity for us to kind of test ourselves and see where we’re at as a program.
-At this point there are no cupcakes,” said Isaiah Stevens, Colorado State’s top scorer at 16.5 points.
+At this point there are no cupcakes,” said Isaiah Stevens, Colorado State’s top scorer at 16.5 points per game.

-“The way I look at this is, we’re a 10 seed in the NCAA Tournament, and we just get to play one more game than everybody else,” said Rams coach Niko Medved.
+“The way I look at this is, we’re a 10 seed in the NCAA Tournament and we just get to play one more game than everybody else,” Rams coach Niko Medved said.
 “That’s a pretty cool deal.”

 MAKING A NAME

-Wagner, a school with around 2,000 students in Staten Island, New York, returns to the NCAA Tournament after a drought of 21 years.
+Wagner, a school with around 2,000 students on Staten Island in New York City, returns to the NCAA Tournament after a drought of 21 years.

-Howard — the Seahawks’ opponent on Tuesday — was in last year, but hopes to make a better showing this time around.
+Howard — the Seahawks’ opponent on Tuesday — was in last year, but hopes to have a better showing this time around.

-Wagner (16-15, 7-9 Northeast Conference) finished in sixth place in the conference in the regular season.
-After losing their final two regular-season games, the Bison won three straight in the NEC tournament, beating Merrimack in the final, despite Copeland’s rotation being down to seven players because of injuries.
+Wagner (16-15) finished sixth in the Northeast Conference during the regular season.
+After losing their final two games, the Seahawks won three straight in the league tournament, beating Merrimack in the final, despite Copeland’s rotation being down to seven players because of injuries.

 In fact, it got so bad that Damen Mazil, the quarterback of the Wagner football team, was added to the roster in February for some depth.